-Covered Routine Dental Benefits Included with Your Plan: Annual Maximum: \$4.000 nnua al Maximum: \$4,000 In general, preventive and routine dental services are not covered under Original Medicare.
-Your UnitedHealthcare Routine Dental Benefit provides coverage for preventive and other necessary dental services such as: o Exams Cleanings (Prophylaxis, Periodontal Maintenance, &amp; Deep Cleanings) Fillings o Crowns Bridges o Root Canals Partial Dentures Complete Dentures Implants Procedures used for cosmetic-only reasons (tooth bleaching/whitening, veneers, gingival recontouring), orthodontics, space maintenance, sales tax, charges for failure to keep appointments, dental case management, dental charges related to COVID screening, testing and vaccination, and unspecified procedures by report are not covered by the plan.
+Covered Routine Dental Benefits Included with Your Plan: Annual Maximum: \$1,750

+- In general, preventive and routine dental services are not covered under Original Medicare.
+Your UnitedHealthcare Routine Dental Benefit provides coverage for preventive and other necessary dental services such as: - o Exams - Cleanings (Prophylaxis, Periodontal Maintenance, & Deep Cleanings) - o Fillings - o Crowns - o Bridges - o Root Canals - o Partial Dentures - Complete Dentures - o Implants - Procedures used for cosmetic-only reasons (tooth bleaching/whitening, veneers, gingival recontouring), orthodontics, space maintenance, sales tax, charges for failure to keep appointments, dental case management, dental charges related to COVID screening, testing and vaccination, and unspecified procedures by report are not covered by the plan.
 After the annual maximum is exhausted, any remaining charges are your responsibility.
-Other limitations and exclusions are listed below.
-This dental plan offers access to the robust UHC Dental National Medicare Advantage Network.
+Other limitations and exclusions are listed below. - □ This dental plan offers access to the robust UHC Dental National Medicare Advantage Network.
 Network dentists have agreed to provide services at a negotiated rate.
 If you see a network dentist, you cannot be billed more than that rate for covered services within the limitations of the plan.
-Any fees associated with non-covered services are your responsibility.
-For assistance finding a provider, please use the dental provider search tool at myuhc.com/ CommunityPlan.
-You may also call 1-800-396-1942 for help with finding a provider or scheduling a dental appointment This dental plan offers both in-network and out-of-network dental coverage, and all covered services have \$0 copayment.
+Any fees associated with non-covered services are your responsibility. - For assistance finding a provider, please use the dental provider search tool at myAARPMedicare.com.
+You may also call 1-866-627-7806 for help with finding a provider or scheduling a dental appointment - □ This dental plan offers both in-network and out-of-network dental coverage, and all covered services have \$0 copayment.
 Out-of-network dentists are not contracted to accept plan payment as payment in full, so they might charge you for more than what the plan pays, even for services listed as \$0 copayment.
 Seeing a provider from the robust dental network can therefore result in substantial savings.
-Benefits received out-of-network are subject to any in-network benefit maximums, limitations and/or exclusions.
-Some covered services may consider prior tooth history and procedures in conjunction with frequency limitations.
-If you wish to discuss detailed information about your plan with your dentist, you can find it in the UHC Dental Medicare quick reference guid de at uhcmedicaredentalprovidergrg.com.
+Benefits received out-of-network are subject to any in-network benefit maximums, limitations and/or exclusions. - □ Some covered services may consider prior tooth history and procedures in conjunction with frequency limitations.
+If you wish to discuss detailed information about your plan with your dentist, you can find it in the UHC Dental Medicare quick reference guide at uhcmedicaredentalproviderqrg.com.